Officials monitoring steeple after fire tears through Cambridge church on Easter

 CAMBRIDGE, MASS.
-(WHDH) - Fire crews from several communities are working to contain a massive, multi-alarm blaze that is ripping through a church in Cambridge on Easter Sunday.
+(WHDH) - Fire crews from several communities are working to contain a massive, multi-alarm blaze that ripped through a church in Cambridge on Easter Sunday.

-Crews could be seen using ladder trucks to fight flames that were burning inside Faith Lutheran Church on Broadway.
+Crews could be seen using ladder trucks late into the night to fight flames that were burning inside Faith Lutheran Church on Broadway.

+The church’s pastor said there was no one inside the building when the fire broke out around 5:30 p.m.

-Area residents are being urged to avoid the area while firefighters work to put out the fire.
+Area residents are being urged to avoid the area while firefighters continue to work to put out the fire.

-Officials say they’re keeping area residents away from the structure in case the steeple collapses.
+Officials say crews are keeping a safe distance in case the steeple collapses.

 This is a developing news story; stay with 7NEWS on-air and online for the latest details.